Resources for Startups

 - Incubators / Accelerators—These programs have mushroomed in recent years, particularly in the web 2.0 space.
 Most provide very small levels of funding (in the five-figure range), coaching and exposure.
 Notable incubators include YCombinator, TechStars, 500Startups and SeedCamp (UK).
 Others include the Hatchery (NYC), AngelPad (SF) and Capital Factory (Austin).
 Longer lists of startup incubators can be found here and here.

 - Platform Funding—Many large technology companies have set up incubation programs for coders developing on their platforms.
 Examples include Google's Android Developer Challenge, Facebook's fbFund REV, and RIM's Blackberry developer fund.
-Amazon has a competition for startups that use its AWS web services platform, and PayPal runs an annual Developer Challenge.
+Amazon has a competition for startups that use its AWS web services platform.
 Newer programs include Twilio's developer challenge.
 Other companies provide free or discounted software, hosting, and other technical services to startups, among them Microsoft BizSpark and IBM's Global Entrepreneur program.

 - Business Plan Competitions—Numerous business plan and pitch competitions have sprung up, and they are a great way to gain exposure, practice your pitch, get feedback, and in some cases, get money (without giving up equity).
 Many are run by b-schools, such as the University of Texas, Wharton, Berkeley and Harvard.
-Others are run by companies, such as Qualcomm Ventures' "QPrize", Dell's Social Innovation Challenge, and one run by Cisco / DFJ.
+Others are run by companies, such as Qualcomm Ventures' "QPrize", and Dell's Social Innovation Challenge.
 A longer list of business plan competitions can be found here.

 - VC Seed Programs—Several VC firms are getting into the game with seed funding initiatives, such as Highland Capital's Summer@Highland and Charles River Ventures QuickStart Loan program.
 Other dedicated VC programs include Kleiner Perkins' iFund (for iphone-based startups) and their sFund (for social media startups), as well as Bay Partners' Seed Program and the Greylock Discovery Fund.